 Let an arbitrary vector field $\mathbf{v}$ be given.
-The approach
+The ansatz

 \[ \begin{align} \mathbf{v} = \Delta\mathbf{w} \end{align} \]